OpenMods/OpenPeripheral/README.md

 You will need Git.

-Run: git clone git://github.com/OpenMods/OpenPeripheral; && cd OpenPeripheral
+Run: git clone --recursive git://github.com/OpenMods/OpenPeripheral; && cd OpenPeripheral

 It should download the repository and cd into the repository.